symfony/symfony-docs/contributing/code/standards.rst

 * Use namespaces for all classes;

-* Prefix abstract classes with ``Abstract``.
+* Prefix all abstract classes with ``Abstract`` except PHPUnit ``*TestCase``.
   Please note some early Symfony classes do not follow this convention and have not been renamed for backward compatibility reasons.
 However all new abstract classes must follow this naming convention;

 * Suffix interfaces with ``Interface``;